ankitects/anki-manual/searching.md

 The check is made against card creation time rather than note creation time, so cards that were generated within the time frame will be included even if their notes were added a long time ago.

+`edited:n`
+cards where the note text was added/edited in the last n days.
+Requires Anki 2.1.28+ / AnkiMobile 2.0.64+.

 ## Recently answered